1165 København K

 For the internationals that have never experienced one, they have very specific food and customs, like eating herring and rye bread, and drinking lots and lots of snaps.
 Be sure to also play a round or two of pakkeleg!

-24-hour access to the Social Science’s library during exam periods ensures that you wont fall asleep on your computer as easily.
+24-hour access to libraries during exam periods ensures that you wont fall asleep on your computer as easily.
+Some libraries at the University of Copenhagen have access 24/7 with a library card.

-With easy accessibility to fireworks and champagne, the day can get a little bit crazy, but the views are amazing.
-The University Post recommends standing at Nyhavn, as it offers a 365-degree view of the city’s fireworks.
+With easy accessibility to fireworks and champagne, the night can get a little bit crazy, but the views are amazing.
+The University Post recommends standing near the lakes, near Dronning Louise’s Bro as it offers a 365-degree view of the city’s fireworks.
+Remember your protective goggles!

 While the city attracts world-renowned artists, it’s also a great opportunity to learn about popular Danish artists such as Mø, Rasmus Seebach or Nephew.
 Popular venues include Falconer Salen and Vega .